briand-hub/Esp32AI/README.md

 Unique and easy to use header file for the entire library.
 Just  ``#include "BriandAI.hxx"`` and you are ready to go with your C++ software.

+Under namespace *Briand::SimpleNN* a very simple and easy to understand (conceptual) NN data structure is created from scratch, while the *Briand::FCNN* and *Briand::CNN* objects are more realistic (matrix) NN data structures.

 ### Library structure

 All is under *Briand* namespace.
 Project folders and files: